yahyahamu/yahyahamu/README.md

 - 🌱 I’m currently learning Java + Python
 - 💞 I’m looking to collaborate on AI and ML projects
 - 📫 How to reach me yhamu27@gmail.com
-- ⚡ Fun fact: I am mildly athletic enough to do a backflip.
-I refer to myself as the off-brand neighborhood Spiderman.
+- ⚡ Fun fact: I have a metal plate and 6 screws in my face.
+You can refer to me as the off-brand Doctor Doom.

 <!---
 yahyahamu/yahyahamu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.